 Fall 2019 (dates to be announced) in Washington, DC

-The 2019 Speechwriters Fellowship will commence in September and end mid-November.
-Classes will take place weekly from 6:30-9:30 PM at a metro-accessible location on Capitol Hill.
+The 2019 Speechwriters Fellowship will commence in mid-September and end early-November.
+Classes will take place weekly, typically on Wednesdays, from 6:30-9:30 PM on Capitol Hill.
 Dinner will be provided.

 Application Deadline is Friday, July 26

 Founded in 2017, the Claremont Institute Speechwriters Fellowship combines an education in the principles of the American Founding with a study of modern political speech craft.
 Fellows meet one evening a week for eight weeks.